misbell/flutterfirebaseauth/README.md

    - For Android: `google-services.json` (place in `android/app/`)
    - For iOS: `GoogleService-Info.plist` (place in `ios/Runner/`)

+#### Security Note:
+The Firebase configuration files contain API keys and should not be committed to version control.
+This repository includes template files:
+- `android/app/google-services.json.template`
+- `ios/Runner/GoogleService-Info.plist.template`

+Copy these template files, rename them to remove the `.template` extension, and add your actual Firebase credentials.

 ### 2. Google Sign-In Setup

 1. Configure OAuth consent screen in Google Cloud Console